Dashlane/dashlane-audit-logs/README.md

     splunk_token ${SPLUNK_TOKEN}
 ```

-Here, you just need to change your host to match yours and pass your Splunk token as an environment variable to the container.
+Here, you just need to change the host parameter and indicate yours, and pass your Splunk token as an environment variable to the container.
-Once the data are sent, you can query them by goind to the **"Apps/Search and reporting"** menu in the console and type this basic query in the search bar:
+Once the data are sent, you can query them by going to the **"Apps/Search and reporting"** menu in the console and type this basic query in the search bar:

 ```
 index=* sourcetype=*
 ```

-You should no be able to access your Dashlane audit logs:
+You should now be able to access your Dashlane audit logs:
 ![Splunk sample logs](documentation/images/image-4.png)